Jagir Kaur: Politics

 Jagir Kaur is an active member of the Shiromani Akali Dal, a Sikh political party with a strong following in Punjab.
 She joined the party in 1995 and was shortly thereafter appointed member of the party's working committee.
 In 1997, she was elected from the Bholath constituency in Kapurthala district.
 She was appointed Tourism and Cultural Affairs Minister in addition to holding the portfolios of social welfare, development of women and children welfare in the Parkash Singh Badal Cabinet.
 She resigned the post of minister when she was appointed the President of the SGPC.
 Her rise was meteoric, rising from the position of a teacher in Mathematics to the post of President of the SGPC.

-Death of daughter
+Death of daughter controversy

 Jagir Kaur's daughter Harpreet Kaur was found dead under mysterious circumstance on 20 April 2000.
 The Central Bureau of Investigation investigated the case, widely perceived to be an honor killing ordered by Jagir Kaur in response to her daughter's elopement; Jagir Kaur was eventually sentenced to 5 years rigorous imprisonment for her role in the death of her daughter.
 In 2017, the Supreme Court rejected a plea by Bibi Jagir Kaur to suspend her conviction so that she can contest the Assembly elections in Punjab.
 The court on 4 December 2018 acquitted her of all the charges.